nilenso/planet-nilenso/source/_posts/2013-09-03-ashoka-survey-title.markdown

   Your browser does not support the video tag.
 </video>

-Unfortunately, we don't have anything to show for the field work that Ashoka does using these apps, but it is definitely something worth experiencing!
+We'll soon put up pictures of some of the trips we've been to, experiencing `survey-web` being used in the field.
+Stay tuned!

 #### Need for a separate auth app

-The user-owner app was built to serve as a centralized auth provider for all of Ashoka's web services.
+The `user-owner` app was built to serve as a centralized auth provider for all of Ashoka's web services.
 It is implemented using the [doorkeeper](https://github.com/applicake/doorkeeper) gem.

 #### Survey Builder amongst the alternatives available